-A pre-list evaluation allows sellers and their agents to keep control of the sale by removing deal-breakers from the equation right from the start.
+A pre-listing inspection allows sellers and their agents to keep control of the sale by finding and removing deal-breakers from the equation right from the start.

 “Deal-breakers” is emphasized because it’s not crucial to fix everything – only the items that could 1) give the buyer cold feet, or 2) be serious enough to warrant reopening negotiations.

-A pre-list evaluation also gives you control over repairs, costs, and timelines – free of the stress that typically accompanies due diligence.
+A pre-listing inspection also gives you control over repairs, costs, and timelines – free of the stress that typically accompanies due diligence.